santos-al/Regex-AS-M17/RegEx tutorial/gist-template.md

 ```

 ### Bracket Expressions
-Now that we have broken down our expression into four subexpressions we can begin to look into the specifics of how this expression functions.
+Now that we have broken down our expression into four subexpressions we can begin to look into the specifics of how this expression works.
 Brackets `[]` are used to match a range of characters.
-Bracket expression are also known positive character groups because they signify the characters that we want to include.
-In our third subexpression we have `[a-z\.]` the `a-z` signifies that for this part of the expression we would like to search and include any characters from a to z.
+Bracket expressions are also known positive character groups because they signify the characters that we want to include.
+In our third subexpression we have `[a-z\.]` the `a-z` signifies that, for this part of the expression, we would like to search and include any characters from a to z.

 The brackets are used two more times in the URL expression.
 Once in the second subsection and again in the fourth subexpression.
 We now know that inside these brackets we are setting parameters for characters we would like to include.